-- 5. Click the CONFIGURE icon to start the firmware upgrade. - 6.
-Set the Defer Update field to Disable to upgrade the firmware immediately. - 7.
-Click Choose File to select the firmware upgrade file.
+- 5. Click the CONFIGURE icon to start the firmware update. - 6.
+Set the Defer Update field to Disable to update the firmware immediately. - 7.
+Click Choose File to select a firmware file to be uploaded. - 8.
 After selecting the file, click Open.